KostasValeckas/PyLongslit/docs/bias.rst

 stable bias level, you can mostly set ``"bootstrap_errors"`` to false.
 You can read more about how the software estimates errors in the :ref:`note on uncertainties <uncertainties>`.

-After you have produced the master bias frame, you can move on to setting up files for dark current subtraction (this is optional, depending on your detector), and flat-fielding - read more in the :ref:`dark current <dark>` and :ref:`flat-field <flat>` sections.

 For users new to data reduction - short introduction to detector bias
 ----------------------------------------------------------------------------